helloworldzly/PBSanalysis/README.md

    - Block Proposer Revenue Analysis
    - Transaction Fee Analysis
 2. MEV Analysis
-   - Detection and analysis of Arbitrage, Liquidation, and Sandwich attacks
+   - Detection and analysis of Arbitrage, Liquidation, and Sandwich attacks (the detection logic comes from [1][2])
    - MEV revenue flow analysis and tracking

 # Usage

 ## Download Raw Data
 1. Block Info, Transactions, Logs & Token Transfers
     - These Ethereum on-chain data sets should be downloaded from Google Cloud in parquet.gzip format.
-For detailed instructions, please refer to https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics
+For detailed instructions, please refer to [Google Bigquery](https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics).
 2. Relay Data (Only use for analyis relay behavior)
-    - Block submission records from relays can be downloaded from https://mevboost.pics/data.html
+    - Block submission records from relays can be downloaded from [Mevboost.pics](https://mevboost.pics/data.html).
 3. Smart Contract Information
     - This requires access to specific chain RPC endpoints.
-We use QuickNode RPC to obtain contract information and token data
+We use [QuickNode RPC](https://www.quicknode.com/docs/ethereum) to obtain contract information and token data
 4. CoinGecko
     - Used for retrieving daily token prices (can be replaced with alternative coin price APIs)